awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

             ❯ Yes, use the default configuration.

       #.
-When you complete configuration for email and password sign-in, you will see a message confirming that you have configured local CLI metadata for this category.
+When configuration for email and password sign-in is complete, you will see a message confirming that you have configured local CLI metadata for this category.
 You can confirm this by viewing status.

          .. code-block:: none